chharvey/counterpoint/docs/reference/variables.md

 'español'; %== "Spanish for “Spanish”"
 ```

-When an identifier is quoted, it must always be referred to as such,
+These identifiers must always be referred to as such,
-even if it doesn’t contain “special characters”.
+even if they don’t contain “special characters”.
 The converse is true as well.
 ```
 let 'foo': int = 42;
 foo * 2;             %> ReferenceError